 His ride unwillingly chases his hat over the edge with him still on it, and for a brief moment as he hangs upside down in the air the sky and sea join into a single blue expanse.
 Although he composes a thousand apologies and reconciliations on his way to the rocks below, only the crabs savor them.

-This entry is part of Jack Rusher’s journal, originally published January 2nd, 2012, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 2nd, 2012, in New York.